 Taxes can be complicated.
-Even for financial planners and CPAs who handle them daily, navigating the forms and calculations can be challenging.
-It’s no surprise that the average American may feel overwhelmed, especially when handling taxes solo.
+Navigating the forms and calculations is often challenging even for financial planners and CPAs who handle them daily.
+It’s no surprise that the average American often feels overwhelmed when handling taxes solo.

 To make things more complicated, many employees receive company stock as part of their compensation.
-Because every stock plan is different and the reporting can vary, we’re here to clear up one of the most common sources of confusion: how taxes work on stock plans and the forms that come with them.
-If you’re taking on tax season without help from a CPA or financial advisor, read on—you might save yourself some money.
+Because every stock plan is different and the reporting can vary, we’re here to clear up one of the most common sources of confusion: how taxes work for stock plans and the forms that come with them.
+Whether you are trying to self prepare your taxes are just trying to understand how your stock compensation affects your taxes, take note because you might save yourself some money.

 Restricted stock units (RSUs) are shares of company stock granted as part of your compensation, typically in place of cash, and are subject to a vesting schedule.
 As the shares vest, their value is automatically included in your taxable income and reported on Form W-2.